-Thomas Malory was a Fifteenth Century poet best known for “L’ Morte D’Arthur”
+Thomas Malory was a fifteenth century poet best known for “L’ Morte D’Arthur”

 When and Where was he Born?

-Earl Fifteenth Century circa 1416.
+Early fifteenth century circa 1416.
 Possibly of Welsh extraction but there is some evidence he was Sir Thomas Malory of Newbold Revel, Warwickshire on the borders of Leicestershire and Northamptonshire.

 Thomas Malory was probably a Knight and therefore a member of the minor gentry.
 His father John Malory was a squire with land in Warwickshire, Leicestershire and Northamptonshire.
 He was twice a Sheriff and five times a Member of Parliament in Warwickshire.
 His mother was Philippa Chetwynd who had three daughters besides Thomas.